DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics: Discussion

 \textbf{Prompt engineering}.
 Adding terms such as ``neat, precise, ordered, geometric'' for the dining scene improved the apparent neatness of the generated image.
 As found in other works \cite{lets-think}, there is significant scope to explore this further.

 \textbf{Language-conditioned rearrangement}.
-Instructions provided by a human could be added to the text prompt, e.g. ``plates stacked'' vs ``plates laid out''.
-Prior work shows that specifying spatial relationships such as ``left of'' is difficult \cite{dalle-relations}, but future diffusion models could overcome this.
+User instructions can easily be added to the text prompt, e.g. ``plates stacked'' vs ``plates laid out''.
+Prior work shows that following spatial relations such as ``inside of'' is difficult for some diffusion models \cite{dalle-relations}, but future work could overcome this.